SnigdhaKethireddy/CloudComputing/README.md

 # ADBdocuments

-Clouds used are IBM, Azure
+Clouds used are IBM, Azure, AWS